albingroen/ui-diff/README.md

 ### 3. Supply configuration files (in project root)

-<strong>These can be downloaded at app.ui-diff.com/documentation</strong>
+These can be downloaded at [app.ui-diff.com/documentation](https://app.ui-diff.com/documentation)

 ### 4. Update configuration files